 Pursuant to Section 7 of the University of Nairobi Act (now repealed) the University of Nairobi formulated its IP Policy to guide its management, employees, students and associates concerning the development, ownership, management and marketing of Intellectual Property.

 The policy was formally approved by the University of Nairobi Council in 2006.
 The policy provided for the establishment of the Intellectual Property Management Office IPMO.
 The Director, Intellectual Property and the Intellectual Property Management Officer were substantively filled in March 2007 and July 2008 respectively.
-Secretarial and other support services are provided by a secretary and a driver/messenger who were hired in 2008 and 2010 respectively.
+Secretarial and other support services are provided by a secretary.